esimtips

 Want unlimited data?Holafly for flat per-day pricing — but the FUP threshold isn’t published.
 Airalo’s unlimited plan has a transparent FUP (3 GB/day before throttling).

-Rural Japan or Hokkaido?Travelsim Asia (Docomo coverage) or Ubigi (Docomo + KDDI).
+Rural Japan or Hokkaido?Travelsim Asia (NTT Docomo coverage) or Ubigi (NTT Docomo + KDDI).
 Avoid Softbank-only providers in remote areas.

 Multi-country Asia trip?Travelsim Asia regional plans, or Airalo Asia regional plans.